-This book is a collection, so obviously I didn’t write the whole thing.
-I did contribute two stories, “Blackout,” and “Survivor,” both of which originally appeared on this website.
-Three additional stories, “Mort’s Maid,” “A Patient Man,” and “Predator,” were written under my pen name, Jacob Thomson, as is the Introduction.
-All four of these stories also appear in Blackout & Other Stories, which was published ten years after this book.
+This book contains two J.T.
+McDaniel stories, “Blackout,” and “Survivor,” and three Jacob Thomson tales, “Mort’s Maid,” “A Patient Man,” and “Predator.”
+All four also appear in Blackout & Other Stories, published ten years after this book.

-The stories in this book cover quite a bit of territory.
-Linda L. Rucker contributed a particularly spooky tale called “The Quilt,” along with a lighter tale about a mystical “Snow Globe.”
-Hauntings and supernatural goings on come in various forms.
-Joshua Scribner contributed “Corryanna,” about mysterious events at a hospital.
+Linda L. Rucker contributes the spooky tale “The Quilt,” along with a lighter tale about a mystical “Snow Globe.”
+Joshua Scribner contributed “Corryanna.”
 Brian W. Keen relates what happens to a young boy at “The House on Levinston Street.”
-Walter J. Willaert, who wrote one of my favorite novels, The Mecca Connnection, contributes “The Creature in the Cellar.”
-And, of course, there are the three Jacob Thomson stories, “Mort’s Maid,” “A Patient Man,” and “Predator,” featuring Cabalistic mysticism, an interesting take on revenge, and a beautiful vampire.
+Walter J. Willaert contributes “The Creature in the Cellar.”

-Rounding out the volume are three classic short stories.
-First is Edgar Allan Poe’s satirical tale of an ancient Egyptian brought back to life, “Some Words with a Mummy.”
-Then there is Robert Louis Stevenson’s spooky “The Body Snatcher,” with its connection to Doctor Knox and the Burke and Hare case in late 1820s Edinburgh.
-Finally, the collection concludes with Washington Irving’s “The Devil and Tom Walker.”
+Rounding out the volume are three classic short stories, Edgar Allan Poe’s satirical tale of an ancient Egyptian brought back to life, “Some Words with a Mummy,” Robert Louis Stevenson’s spooky “The Body Snatcher,” with its connection to Doctor Knox and the Burke and Hare case in late 1820s Edinburgh.
+The collection concludes with Washington Irving’s “The Devil and Tom Walker.”

 Trade Paperback, 8-½ x 5-½, 172 pages, ISBN: 978-1-932606-089